How To Get A PR In New Zealand?

 B. Have at least NZ $ 100,000 (INR 52,48,306) to invest in the business

-C. be able to claim 120 points on the points scale.
+C. Be able to claim 120 points on the points scale.

 PR Points System

 If you want to find out how to get a PR in New Zealand, we must tell you about the PR points system.
-Visa category employs a point-based system to determine the eligibility of the candidate.
-Applicants must secure at least 100-135 points to qualify for expression of Interest pool.
-Additionally, the candidates must secure 140 points in EOI to qualify for an invitation to apply for the PR Visa.
-The points are given depending on the following criteria, namely:
+The visa category employs a point-based system to determine the eligibility of the candidate.
+Applicants must secure at least 100-135 points to qualify for the Expression of Interest pool.

 • Employment – 60 points are secured by currently skilled employees and about 50 points are given to those who are looking for a job or have been working for less than a year.

-• Education 50 points are given to applicants who have a bachelor’s degree or other major diploma qualifications and 55 points are given to those applicants holding a masters or a doctorate.
+• Education 50 points are given to applicants who have a bachelor’s degree or other major diploma qualifications and 55 points are given to those applicants holding a master’s or a doctorate.

 • Work Experience – Points range from 10 given to those who have been working for a period of 2 years and 30 given to those who have been working for 10 years.
-Additional bonus points may be given depending on appraisals in the candidate’s work experience.
+Additional bonus points may be given depending on appraisals of the candidate’s work experience.

 • Family Ties – 10 points are secured by those who have close family members in New Zealand.